“Psychology Works” Fact Sheet: End Of Life

 The care of people with serious incurable illness is complex.
 It often requires contributions from several different kinds of health professionals working together in a team, each bringing special skills.
 Psychologists can be involved in the following ways:

-Problem-Solving: People with incurable illness have issues with declining health.
-They also have practical concerns, such as managing finances, keeping their households running, and supporting others who also have to cope.
+People with incurable illness have issues with declining health.
+They also have practical concerns, such as managing finances, keeping their households running, and supporting others who also must cope.
 Some psychological interventions involve help in setting priorities, breaking problems down into manageable parts, and finding solutions.

 Cognitive-behavioural psychotherapy helps people to be realistic in their judgement of situations.
 It challenges them to think differently when their negative thoughts start to become a major cause of distress.
 It also encourages people to stay engaged in pleasurable activities as long as they are able.
 Achieving small goals can contribute to an ongoing sense of fulfillment.

-Supportive therapy: In addition to supportive-expressive and cognitive-behavioural psychotherapy, there are a number of supportive approaches that can be helpful.
+Supportive therapy.
+In addition to supportive-expressive and cognitive-behavioural psychotherapy, there are other supportive approaches that can be helpful.

 Meaning-centered therapy: The view of a ‘good death’ is very personal and can vary from one person to the next.
 For some people, a ‘good death’ means that symptoms are well controlled and that important psychological, social, and spiritual concerns have been addressed at the end of life.